-1. The owner or operator shall operate each emergency standby engine only for the following purposes: to mitigate emergency conditions, for emission testing to demonstrate compliance with a District, State, and/or Federal emission limit, or for reliability-related activities (maintenance and other testing, but excluding emission testing).
+- 1. The owner or operator shall operate each emergency standby engine only for the following purposes: to mitigate emergency conditions, for emission testing to demonstrate compliance with a District, state or Federal emission limit, or for reliability-related activities (maintenance and other testing, but excluding emission testing).
 Operating while mitigating emergency conditions or while emission testing to show compliance with District, state or Federal emission limits is not limited.

-[Basis: Title 17, California Code of Regulations, section 93115, ATCM for Stationary CI Engines]

-2. The owner/operator shall operate each emergency standby engine only when a non-resettable totalizing meter (with a minimum display capability of 9,999 hours) that measures the hours of operation for the engine is installed, operated, and properly maintained.
+[Basis: Title 17, California Code of Regulations, Section 93115, ATCM for Stationary CI Engines] - 2.
+The owner/operator shall operate each emergency standby engine only when a non-resettable totalizing meter (with a minimum display capability of 9,999 hours) that measures the hours of operation for the engine is installed, operated and properly maintained. - [Basis: Title 17, California Code of Regulations, Section 93115, ATCM for Stationary CI Engines] - 3.
+Records: The owner/operator shall maintain the following monthly records in a District-approved log for at least 36 months from the date of entry (60 months if the facility has been issued a Title V Major Facility Review Permit or a Synthetic Minor Operating Permit).
+Log entries shall be retained on-site, either at a central location or at the engine's location, and made immediately available to the District staff upon request. - a.
+Hours of operation for reliability-related activities (maintenance and testing).

+- b.
+Hours of operation for emission testing to show compliance with emission limits. - c.
+Hours of operation (emergency). - d.
+For each emergency, the nature of the emergency condition.
+Fuel usage for each engine(s).

-[Basis: Title 17, California Code of Regulations, section 93115, ATCM for Stationary CI Engines]
+[Basis: Title 17, California Code of Regulations, Section 93115, ATCM for Stationary CI Engines]